KOKO NERVELLI BOOKS

 LAID TO REST introduces you to Marty Shafer.
 He is frustrated by his hectic job as an emergency room doctor in Tampa, Florida.
 Like most of us, he longs for a slower pace, so he moves to Lenoir, North Carolina and becomes a funeral director.
 The services for a small child causes him to question himself.
 Can he can handle the intimacy of a small town?
 He confides in the local pastor and together, they try to figure out why the little girl haunts Marty's dreams.
 The book takes an honest look at spiritual beliefs, friendships, and love.

 FIRE ON THE MOUNTAIN (GENERATIONS) combines hundreds of interviews and personal experiences into one cohesive, fictional tale about Brandon, his family and friends.
 While it respects first responders worldwide, it focuses on firefighters who serve and protect rural areas.
 VOLUNTEERS...who risk life and limb for their neighbors...all for no money and no benefits.
-As of 2017, a portion of the proceeds from the sale of this book went to Dolly Parton's "My People" fund to help those in the Gatlinburg area who lost everything.
+A portion of the proceeds will ALWAYS help firefighters and/or fire victims.
+As of 2017, a donation was made to Dolly Parton's "My People" fund to help those in the Gatlinburg, TN area who lost everything.

 NON FICTION.
 Self Help.
 Inspirational.

 HOPE SUCKS!
 Don't let the title fool you!
 What happens when the answer to your prayer is "NO?"
 Where do you go from there?
 Readers posed this question to Koko after reading WHEN YOU HAVE NO CHOICE.
 They were hoping to find suggestions on how to deal with caregiving.
 In this book, Koko addresses this issue with blunt honesty.
 She uses personal examples where she learned to accept that things in Life happen for a reason (even if the reason is beyond our understanding).